What is a competency card?

 You cannot sell, serve, or supply alcohol or work with gaming machines if your NSW competency card has expired.

-Find out what to do, depending on the expiry date, or if you're a former licensee.
+Find out what to do, if your card has expired or if you're a former licensee.

-Once your Refresher training has been successfully completed:
+Once your refresher training has been successfully completed:

 - your endorsements are renewed